Azure/slm-innovator-lab/0_lab_preparation/README.md

 ---
 layout: default
-title: Requirements (Skip if you have already set up)
+title: Lab 0.
+Requirements (Skip if you have already set up)
-nav_order: 2
+nav_order: 3
 ---

 ## 1. Requirements